-Transactions denominated in foreign currencies relating to costs and non-monetary assets are translated into € at the rates of exchange ruling on the dates on which the transactions occurred.
-Monetary assets and liabilities denominated in foreign currencies are translated into € at the rate of exchange ruling at the statement of financial position date.
-The resulting profits or losses are dealt with in the income statement.
+Transactions denominated in foreign currencies relating to costs and non-monetary assets are translated into \in at the rates of exchange ruling on the dates on which the transactions occurred.
+Monetary assets and liabilities denominated in foreign currencies are translated into \in at the rate of exchange ruling at the statement of financial position date.
+The resulting profits or losses are dealt with in the statement of profit or loss.